PavelSusloparov/pavelsusloparov.github.io/_posts/2020-12-20-access-url.markdown

 So far, so good.
 Let's talk more about each category.

-# Enter an URL to the browser window
+## Enter an URL to the browser window

-## From the keypress
+### From the keypress

 When you press your keyboard key, the key presses a switch, completing the circuit behind the key.
 The key matrix is a grid of circuits underneath the keys.
 Completing the circuit allows a tiny amount of information to flow through to the keyboard processor.
-The keyboard processor task is to compare the circuit's location on the key matrix to the character map in its read-only memory.
+The keyboard processor task compares the circuit's location on the key matrix to the character map in its read-only memory.

 The character map is a lookup table.
 In addition to simple lookups, such as 'a',